-On May 3, 2006 the Toronto Stock Exchange approved the Corporation's request to renew the normal course issuer bid.
-During the fiscal year the Corporation purchased 183,400 common shares at an average price of \$3.79 per share.
+On May 8, 2007 the Toronto Stock Exchange approved the Corporation's request to renew its normal course issuer bid.
+During the fiscal year the Corporation purchased 156,700 common shares at an average price of \$3.86 per share.
 All shares have been cancelled.
-Since year end and the Corporation has purchased an additional 107,600 shares at an average price of \$3.90 per share.
-These will be cancelled in due course.
-The normal course issuer bid expires on May 7, 2007 and may be renewed at that time for another year.
+Since year end the Corporation has purchased an additional 111,400 shares at an average price of \$3.63 per share, which will also be cancelled.
+The normal course issuer bid expires on May 7, 2008 and may be renewed at that time for another year if the Board so determines and subject to the approval of the Toronto Stock Exchange.